 Let’s talk about blue sofas.
 When such a large piece of furniture is a color, that color becomes part of your base color palette.
 It just can’t help itself.
 While most people will probably tell you to choose a neutral color sofa, we’re here to say go for the blue sofa.
 Especially if it’s velvet like the one above.
 It will give your living room so much more personality.

 22. A Corner Sofa in Your Favorite Shade of Blue

 Yes, even a sectional can be a color and pull it off.
 When you find the perfect sofa in your favorite blue shade, buying it is the only option available to you.
 Something that big in your living room will be the cornerstone of creating a space you love to look at and hang out in.

 If your home is relatively neutral, a blue sectional sofa can be a great way to refresh your living room.
 In a light color, it won’t clash against your creams and beiges but it will give you that pop of personality and a color to work into the rest of your home.

 So you don’t want to spend the money on a sofa that’s a color.
 That’s okay.
 How about accent chairs?
 With so many options, a little research will lead you to the right shade of blue at the right price for your budget, giving you enough blue to stand out without taking over the living room.

 What if you just spent money refreshing your living room furniture and none of it is blue?
 Time to turn to your living room’s accents to cover it.
-Blue curtains in a heavy fabric are the perfect way to make that blue statement in a jiffy without spending money or time on a project.
+Adding blue accents like curtains in a heavy fabric is the perfect way to make that blue statement in a jiffy without spending money or time on a project.

 Remember that blue paint you bought for a project and never used it all up?
 Pull out that paint can and get to painting some accent furniture in your living room.
 It might be a credenza or it might be a coffee table, but a fresh coat of paint never hurt anybody.